ewels/ngi_visualizations/README.md

 reads in each BAM file.
 This script uses samtools to count the reads in each input and output a tab-delimited file with filename and read count.

+**Note**: You can skip this step and just plot the x axis as percentages instead of read counts - just omit the `-c` paramter when running the plotting script.

 ```bash
 bash count_aligned_reads.sh *.bam
 ```

-#### Parameters
 Command Line Flag | Description
 ----------------- | ------------
 `-o` | Directory for output file.
 Default: `./read_counts.txt`

-**Note**: You can skip this step and just plot the x axis as percentages instead of read counts - just omit the `-c` paramter when running the plotting script.

 ### Step 4: Plotting
 Finally, submit the directories of the completed cufflinks analysis to the